nahidnfr123/laravel-shield/CONTRIBUTING.md

-# Contributing to Tyro
+# Contributing to Shield

-Thank you for considering contributing to Tyro!
+Thank you for considering contributing to Shield!
 We appreciate your help in making this package better for the Laravel community.

 ## How to Contribute

 ### Reporting Bugs

-Before creating a bug report, please check [existing issues](https://github.com/NahidFerdous/tyro/issues) to avoid duplicates.
+Before creating a bug report, please check [existing issues](https://github.com/NahidFerdous/shield/issues) to avoid duplicates.

 When reporting a bug, include:

 -   Clear description of the issue
 -   Steps to reproduce
 -   Expected vs actual behavior
--   Environment details (PHP version, Laravel version, Tyro version, OS)
+-   Environment details (PHP version, Laravel version, Shield version, OS)

 ### Suggesting Features